Gun control and firearms possession in Germany | DW | 20.02.2020

 The completion of certain training courses involving firearms, which conclude with an examination, are also recognized as specialized knowledge.

-In addition, official shooting clubs can also carry out their own examinations.
+In addition, officially-recognized shooting associations can also carry out their own examinations.

 Read more: German weapons amnesty 'a huge success' in Bavaria